ctsit/m3c-web/.github/ISSUE_TEMPLATE/update-publications-on-my-profile.md

 ---
-name: Update Publications to my Profile
+name: Update Publications on my Profile
 about: Provide us a list of PubMed IDs for publications you've authored and ones you didn't.
-title: ''
+title: 'Update Publications on my Profile'
-labels: ''
+labels: 'publications'
 assignees: ''

 ---